carson-gray/fountain-of-youth/README.md

 # FountainOfYouth

 To run on windows, hit the green code button (top right) then download the zip.
-Once it downloads, run Fountain_v2.exe
+Once it downloads, run Fountain_vX.exe

 You can delete the rest of the files once you have the exe